Coherence of Augmented Iwasawa Algebras

 [1]{} [1]{#1}

 The augmented Iwasawa algebra of a $p$-adic Lie group is a generalisation of the Iwasawa algebra of a compact $p$-adic Lie group.
 We prove that a split-semisimple group over a $p$-adic field has a coherent augmented Iwasawa algebra if and only if its root system is of rank one.
+We deduce that the general linear group of degree $n$ has a coherent augmented Iwasawa algebra precisely when $n$ is at most two.
 We also characterise when certain solvable $p$-adic Lie groups have a coherent augmented Iwasawa algebra.